raspberrypilearning/from-me-to-you/en/step_5.md

 If you want each word in your message to be a different colour, size, and font, then follow the process above for each word in your message.

-Position your text and/or group of words with the cross in the centre of the Paint editor:
+Position your text and/or group of words with the cross hairs in the centre of the Paint editor:
 ![Show crosshair](images/from-me-paint-editor-centre.png){:width="400px"}

 To layer your words, use the **Forward** and **Backward** tools: